lukewp/cv/index.md

 - <b>Skills and Specific Expertise:</b>
   - Advises on international media engagement, multi-channel advertising and integrated marketing strategy, creative content direction, and audience research strategy including survey design, recruitment, analysis methodology; distills and presents insights to shape foreign policy and business strategy.
   - Develops and edits written analytic products presenting executive recommendations grounded in technical and scientific research and analysis processes.
-  - Coaches analysts and researchers on understanding client objectives, strategic thinking, data science methods, marketing/communications tactics, product refinement and distribution strategy.
+  - Coaches analysts and researchers on understanding client objectives, strategic thinking, data science methods, marketing communications tactics, product refinement and distribution strategy.
-  - Oversees development and implementation of an overarching and comprehensive audience research and analysis strategy to measure and sharpen the bureau’s earned, owned, shared, paid communications programs advancing U.S. foreign policy goals.
+  - Oversees development and implementation of an overarching and comprehensive audience research and analysis strategy to measure and sharpen the bureau’s earned, owned, shared, paid communications programs and integrated marketing campaigns advancing U.S. foreign policy goals.
   - Responsible for the overall evaluation strategy measuring impact of bureau programs and products on international public opinion of the United States.
   - Developed and implemented guidance for conducting modern and efficient interagency electronic communication in compliance with NIST, FISMA, FIPS, ODNI, and Department of State information and systems security policies and procedures.
   - Responsible for execution of services, standards, and ensures responsiveness to information technology requirements across two offices according to agency and government standards.